 A juggernaut of charisma and filth, Ninia Benjamin has a supernatural connection to her audience and a mind like a firework display.
 We discuss why she won’t ever explain her race or size, only her point of view, and how she moved beyond the onstage anger that used to motivate her.
 We also dig deep into her career rebirth after an ‘annus horribilis’ brought about by professional struggles and her own impostor syndrome.
 This far into her career, can she finally accept herself as a “proper comedian”?

 Extras include Ninia on writing for Aladdin and what she sang to Will Smith, a deep-dive into why she identifies writing comedy with “homework”, and a full on pep-talk from Stu about exactly how she should attack the Edinburgh festival… Access them, and all other extra content, by singing up the Insiders Club at www.comedianscomedian.com/insiders

 IG: @ninia_benjamin | TW: @ninia_benjamin

 Get tickets for Stu's tour:

-Filed Under: 3 Non-Blondes, Aladdin, Audiences, Comedy, Interview, Janey Godley, Jo Caulfield, Jobs, John Gordillo, Jongleurs, London, Mental Health, Mike Gunn, Onstage Persona, Persona, Reginald D. Hunter, Risk, Ross Noble, Russell Howard, Seann Walsh, Sketch, Stage Persona, Stand Up, Stephen Grant, Success, Terry Alderton, TV Comedy, Will Smith, Worth, Writing, Writing Jokes, Writing On StageComments: No Comments
+Filed Under: 3 Non-Blondes, Aladdin, Audiences, Interview, Janey Godley, Jo Caulfield, Jobs, John Gordillo, Jongleurs, London, Mental Health, Mike Gunn, Onstage Persona, Persona, Reginald D. Hunter, Risk, Ross Noble, Russell Howard, Seann Walsh, Sketch, Stage Persona, Stephen Grant, Success, Terry Alderton, TV Comedy, Will Smith, Writing Jokes, Writing On StageComments: No Comments